Doctors (2000 TV series): 2017–2023: Ratings increase and pandemic

 On 22 May 2020, despite having the government's permission to recommence production on set, Doctors announced that a lockdown episode was being filmed at cast members' homes using their mobile phones.
 Doctors became the first soap opera to address the pandemic, as well as the first to film an episode solely using mobile devices.
 The episode, titled "Can You Hear Me?", aired on 12 June 2020.
 On the same day of the episode's broadcast, series producer Peter Eryl Lloyd announced that the production team had donated all personal protective equipment (PPE) to the NHS, so upon the programme's return, the characters would not be wearing PPE in scenes broadcast on television.
 In August 2020, it was announced that Doctors had resumed filming, with Hobson stating that it was a "long process of preparing the set, the crew and actors, to make sure we are working in the safest environment possible".
 Cast members had to do their own hair and makeup looks until 2022.

 Doctors returned to transmission on 2 November with four weekly episodes, rather than the typical five.
 Series producer Lloyd stated that upon its return, the characters are in a "post Covid world, where social distancing and mask wearing are things of the past, but the ongoing effects of the virus are very much part of everyday life".
 Episodes in 2020 had an average of 1.6 million live viewers.
 In December 2020, it was announced that Doctors would be taking another extended transmission break until February, with no episodes set to be broadcast throughout January 2021.
 The series returned on 8 February 2021.
 On 12 October 2021, it was announced that Doctors would partake in a special crossover event involving multiple British soaps to promote the topic of climate change ahead of the 2021 United Nations Climate Change Conference.
 It was confirmed that a character from Doctors would appear on Coronation Street.
 In June 2022, it was announced that after two years, Doctors would return to transmitting five weekly episodes.
 The added episode was added to schedules from September 2022, following the show's summer break.
-In February 2023, episodes of Doctors that featured an explosion at a medical conference were pulled from television schedules hours before their set transmisison; the BBC announced that this was due to being set to air at the same time as the 2023 Turkey–Syria earthquake, which they opined would have been insensitive.
+In February 2023, episodes of Doctors that featured an explosion at a medical conference were pulled from television schedules hours before their set transmission; the BBC announced that this was due to being set to air at the same time as the 2023 Turkey–Syria earthquake, which they opined would have been insensitive.